SkandaPrasad21/sneaker-drop-microservice/sneaker-order-service/README.md

 # sneaker-drop-service
-This is a Spring Boot–based microservice responsible for managing sneaker stock during high-demand drop events.
-It supports real-time stock visibility, safe stock reservation, and release handling with concurrency control.
-Handles concurrency and sold-out scenarios with proper error responses.It also
+This is a Spring Boot–based microservice responsible for managing order related information.
+Frontend is used to connect inventory via orders.
+This service is having checkout which is used to reserve the stocks, pay is used to confirm the order and cancel is used to cancel particular order irrespective of expiry time.

 # Features
-- View total and available sneaker stock
-- Reserve stock safely during checkout (concurrency-safe)
-- Release stock on order cancellation or expiry
-- Prevent over-selling (Sold-Out handling)
+- home.html, product.html, home.js, product.js and style.css are files used for frontend.
+- These frontend files are used and connectsto order service.
 - CORS enabled for frontend integration
 - Designed for high-traffic flash sales